Keeping Families Together

 The annual public cost of the Keeping Families Together pilot in New York City, which included operating and supportive services costs, was 3 dollars a day.

 Just $3 a day can keep children safe and make families healthier.

-TO LEARN MORE ABOUT KEEPING FAMILIES TOGETHER, CONTACT ALISON HARTE, CSH SENIOR PROGRAM MANAGER.
+TO LEARN MORE ABOUT KEEPING FAMILIES TOGETHER, CONTACT ALISON HARTE, CSH ASSOCIATE DIRECTOR.